fmarani/blog/posts/dbunit-testing.md

 date = "2010-10-17 13:09:26+00:00"
 title = "Dbunit testing"
-tags = ["php", "unit-testing"]
+tags = ["php", "unit-testing"] description = "Testing PHP database code with PHPUnit and DBUnit"
 +++

 This article is about PHPUnit used in conjunction with DBUnit to test PHP code that interacts with a database server.